Published on 15 octobre 2019

 In conjunction with squeeze, Saltel Xpandable patch cures SCP before multistage stimulation (MSS)

 The client had bad cement sections in his 5.5in 20 lbs/ft casing.
-These sections were impeding high-pressure multi-stage stimulation operations due to the high risk of Sustained Casing Pressure in the annulus.
+These sections were impeding high-pressure multistage stimulation operations; This was due to the high risk of Sustained Casing Pressure in the annulus.
 The client perforated and squeezed the cement sections with resin.
-The resin squeeze once processed, they still needed an additional innerlining barrier to:
+Once the resin squeeze processed, they still needed an additional innerlining barrier to:

 Saltel proposed three Patches 5.5in reinforced, to cover three sets of resin squeeze perforations, as a complementary barrier.
 Saltel Xpandable steel patch did not only isolate perforation shots but also drastically mitigated the risks of gas migration in the annulus.
 The internal pressure rating of the casing was wholly restored and allowed sustaining high fracturing pressures applied.